-14.3 Domestic PEPs or Person entrusted with a prominent function by an international organization.
+14.3 Domestic PEPs or Persons entrusted with a prominent function by an international organization

-- 14.3.1 Reporting institutions are required to take reasonable measure to determine whether a customer or beneficial owner is a domestic PEP or a person entrusted with a prominent function by an international organisation. - 14.3.2 If the customer or beneficial owner is assessed as a domestic PEP or a person entrusted with a prominent function by an international organisation, reporting institutions are required to assess the level of ML/TF risks posed by business relationship with the domestic PEP or person entrusted with a prominent function by an international organisation.
+- 14.3.1 Reporting institutions are required to take reasonable measures to determine whether a customer or beneficial owner is a domestic PEP or a person entrusted with a prominent function by an international organisation. - 14.3.2 If the customer or beneficial owner is assessed as a domestic PEP or a person entrusted with a prominent function by an international organisation, reporting institutions are required to assess the level of ML/TF risks posed by the business relationship with the domestic PEP or person entrusted with a prominent function by an international organisation. - 14.3.3 The requirements of enhanced CDD as set out under Paragraph 13.5 must be conducted in respect of domestic PEPs or person entrusted with a prominent function by an international organisation who are assessed as higher risk.

-- 14.3.3 The assessment of the ML/TF risks, as specified under Paragraph 14.3.2, shall take into accounts the profile of the customer under Paragraph 12.4.2 on Risk Profiling. - 14.3.4 The requirements of enhanced CDD as set out under Paragraph 13.5 must be conducted in respect of domestic PEPs or person entrusted with a prominent function by an international organisation which are assessed as higher risk. - 14.3.5 Reporting institutions may apply CDD measures similar to other customer for domestic PEPs or person entrusted with a prominent function by an international organisation if the reporting institution is satisfied that the domestic PEPs or person entrusted with a prominent function by an international organisation are not assessed as higher risk.
+14.3.4 Reporting institutions may apply CDD measures similar to other customer for domestic PEPs or person entrusted with a prominent function by an international organisation if the reporting institution is satisfied that the domestic PEPs or persons entrusted with a prominent function by an international organisation are not assessed as higher risk.